mrbaseman/CKEditor/README.md

 # CKEditor Developer Edition

 ## The popular Editor for the WBCE CMS
-Includes CKEditor 4.9.0 Full Package and some other Plugins, CKE allows editing content and can be integrated in frontend and backend modules.
+Includes CKEditor 4.9.0 Full Package and some other Plugins, CKE allows editing content and can be integrated in modules.

-CKEditor 4.7.0.1 and later require WBCE 1.2 !!
+***CKEditor 4.7.0.1 and later require WBCE 1.2 !***

-## WBCE CKEditor FAQ: How to use customization ---
+## FAQ: Customizing CKEditor

 ### Question:

 What files are there to customize CKEditor for WBCE?

 #### Answer:

-There are two different configuration files (editor.css and editor.styles.js).
-All two configuration files can be found in the template folder, please take look inside:

 + editor.css:
 The default look of the WYSIWYG textarea and the preview.